 - If you send multiple pieces, please include them all in one single document attached to a single email.
 Most writers have around four to five works under consideration with us at any given time.

-- We do not send rejection letters: if you do not receive a response within twenty-eight days of a particular submission, Kahini Quarterly is not moving forward with that particular work of art.
+- We do not send rejection letters: if you do not hear from us within twenty-eight days of a particular submission, Kahini Quarterly is not moving forward with that particular work of art.

-Kahini Quarterly’s acceptance rate is currently under 0.0007%, or around one acceptance for every 1,500 submissions.
-We’re in constant search for great artistic work, and you might be the one writing it.
+Kahini Quarterly’s acceptance rate is currently around 0.0007%, or about one acceptance for every 1,500 submissions.
+We’re in constant search for great new artistic work, and you might be the one writing it.

-Wairimu Mwangi (Nairobi) is a writer and the founder of the Literature Africa Foundation.
-Her educational textbooks are used in schools across Kenya, Uganda, Tanzania, Rwanda, and Ghana.
+Wairimu Mwangi is the founder of the Literature Africa Foundation.
+Her novels are available widely; her educational textbooks are used in schools across Kenya, Uganda, Tanzania, Rwanda, and Ghana.
 She is passionate about quality education for all and believes that without books or material to read, literacy suffers and when literacy suffers, opportunities decline.
 She enjoys mentoring youth, storytelling, travelling, reading and meditating.

 His lifework is creating experiences where people find the writing craft to reach for their best artistic and human selves, find the writing community to connect with others, and find the ongoing inspiration of the writing life.

-To do this, he edits Kahini Quarterly, facilitates Kahini+, and hosts five annual writing retreats: two in Poʻipū, and one each in Kolkata, Las Vegas, and Kampala.
+To do this, he edits Kahini Quarterly; facilitates Kahini’s book-distribution program; and hosts five annual writing retreats: two in Poʻipū, Kaua‘i; and one each in Kolkata, India; Las Vegas, Nevada; and Kampala, Uganda.
 A little more about his ethos, if interested.